-Unfortunately, Congress did not include any of these issues in the Omnibus bill that passed late in December.
-These issues are orphans at this point in time.
-If these issues are important to your business, you are urged to let your Congressional representatives know of your concerns.
+Unfortunately, these issues are orphans at this point in time.
+Congress is back in Washington, but no direction has been gleamed about the potential for either of these initiatives.
+It remains likely that they will move together.
+If these items are important to your business, you are urged to let your Congressional representatives know of your concerns.

-While there continues to be general agreement on language for the MTB as well as renewal of GSP, in both Houses of Congress, and they are generally considered to not be controversial, there is no agreement on pressing to re-open the China exclusions portal.
+While there is general agreement on language for the MTB as well as renewal of GSP, in both Houses of Congress, and they are generally considered to not be controversial, there is no agreement on pressing to re-open the China exclusions portal.
 The Administration remains opposed to this action.
-Now that the Republicans control the House of Representatives, it is likely that they will press USTR to re-open this process.
+Now that the Republicans will control the House of Representatives, it is likely that they will press USTR to re-open this process early next year.

-Even if the MTB had passed in the "lame duck" session, it would have had a serious impact on renewals and/or new requests for the next round.
-Under normal circumstances, USITC would have been soliciting nominations in October/November of 2022 so that the reviews could be completed prior to the expiration of this round of the MTB on December 31, 2023.
+Even if the MTB is passed after the elections in the "lame duck" session, it will have a serious impact on renewals and/or new requests for the next round.
+Under normal circumstances, USITC would have been soliciting nominations in October/November of this year so that the reviews could be completed prior to the expiration of this round of the MTB on December 31, 2023.

-It still remains highly unlikely that if the MTB is enacted during 2023 that they will be able to extend the termination date from 12/31/2023 to 12/31/2024 to provide time for renewals to be processed.
+It remains highly unlikely that if the MTB is enacted in the "lame duck" session that they will be able to extend the termination date from 12/31/2023 to 12/31/2024 to provide time for renewals to be processed.
 The USITC report that was produced to create the list would not cover this additional time-period.
 Our best hope is that the retroactive provisions will be increased from 120 days to something larger, hopefully at least 180 days, perhaps a full year.
 NAM (The National Association of Manufactures), the lead lobbing group on this issue, is pushing for full retroactivity back to 1/1/2021.
 It remains to be seen how the renewal process for 2024 is handled.